 How often are parents or someone else going to take children to a business like this? (:08)

-Parents know in the Sault there are a handful of hotel pools, fast-food play places and gymnasium that can act as venues for birthday parties during the 6 months when there’s snow on the ground.
-The say offering a party planner and partnering with a successful local restaurant will give them clout with parents all year long.
+Parents know in the Sault there are only a handful of hotel pools, fast-food play places and one gymnasium that can act as venues for birthday parties during the 6 months when there’s snow on the ground.
+The entrepreneurs say offering a party planner and partnering with a successful local restaurant will give them clout with parents all year long.

-Allison prospective owners must have a market study.
+Allison says prospective owners must have a market study.

 A bank’s going to look at: do you have the financial wherewithal , do you have the experience, what type of track record can you provide us for this type of a business, and you’re going to have to have money.
 You’ve got to put money down.
 The bank’s going to require you have 25% of whatever it’s going to cost down.
 Your money.
 Your skin in the game. (:22)

-says even though running a business in the Upper Peninsula employs the same business principles found anywhere, the UP is insulated from the business swings that affect an industrial city.
+Allison says even though running a business in the Upper Peninsula employs the same business principles found anywhere, the UP is insulated from the business swings that affect an industrial city.
 That, he says, can work in a capitalist’s favor.

 Again, we don’t have the highs and the lows that the rest of the state does.
 Here in Sault Ste.
 Marie, specifically, we do not have a big business such as the automotive industry that’s subject to the cyclic nature of the economy.
 We don’t have that.
 We don’t have employers that are going to lay off 200 people for six months and maybe call 100 of them back, or – so we’re a little more stable, in that aspect of it. (:26)

+Yesterday, we told you about the Great Lakes Boatbuilding School in Cedarville, in the UP.
+It’s keeping afloat, at least in part, because it’s a good fit with the surrounding community.

-Bonnie Mickelson is one of residents says the principles they use the rest of the state.
+Bonnie Mickelson is one of the residents who helped organize the school.
+She says the principles they used may be a lesson for the rest of the state.

 Everyone should work together.
 You have your Western Michigan culture and then of course your auto industry, Detroit, and they’re totally different cultures but they could work together to save this wonderful state. (laughs) It’s true. (:15)

-he looks 10 years out, and now trying to lay groundwork for a culinary school.
+Mickelson says the school looks 10 years out, and now organizers are trying to lay groundwork for a culinary school in the UP.

 Now if we can do the same thing, maybe not in that amount with something like the culinary school, which isn’t underway yet.
 We’re still trying to acquire the property and if we can’t get the property at a reasonable price, I don’t know.
 We’re looking everywhere. (:16)

-plan to make the culinary school available to 4H students and graduates stay and open restaurants in the area.
+Mickelson says the plan is to make the culinary school available to 4H students and encourage graduates to stay and open restaurants in the area.

-The keys to success seem,. planners of the family entertainment center believe they’ve done their homework when it comes to offering something that can’t be found in the Upper Peninsula or Sault, Ontario.
+The keys to success seem, run the gamut from paperwork for the bank to outreach in the community.
+The planners of the family entertainment center believe they’ve done their homework, and they hope, next summer, Soo area residents and visitors will have one more niche business to enjoy. when it comes to offering something that can’t be found in the Upper Peninsula or Sault, Ontario.
 They want to provide a year-round business that will offer services beyond the summer tourism appetite by partnering

 SOQ